 If, like me, you were in marketing in the 90s, we’re “old but not obsolete.”
 You may recall many B2B firms had marketing organizations that looked something like what’s seen here.

 That’s right: no marketing operations at all, and demand generation was part of the Marcom Director’s bailiwick which included PR, direct mail, events and “branding.”

 Fast forward 25+ years and we recognize the industry changes that lead to necessary updates in this structure:

 - We now have multiple channels to engage prospects and customers, more than just sales contact, telemarketing, events and direct mail.
 And since the majority of these new channels are digital, we have “digital marketing groups.”

 - We have an explosion of marketing technologies and customer data today, which benefits from having a team to govern these assets – Marketing Operations.

 - We have increased pressures toward marketing accountability for revenue leading us to hire analytically-oriented individuals and data scientists.

 - Content has become king.
 To drive engagement with our prospects we need relevant, educational content.
-This explains why content accounts for 30% of the marketing budget.
-(Source: “2014 B2B Content Marketing Benchmarks, Budgets and Trends—North America” – Content Marketing Institute and MarketingProfs.)
+This explains why content typically accounts for 25% or more of the budget.

 - Create and execute demand generation plans to influence revenue